NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

-Known properties with the correct RR type, but which are for some reason invalid (for example because of an impossible value or because of an illegal number of RRs in the RRset), denotes a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).
+Known properties with the correct RR type, but which are for some reason invalid (for example because of an impossible value or because of an illegal number of RRs in the RRset), denote a broken catalog zone which MUST NOT be processed (see (#generalrequirements)).
 A clear error message stating which invalid property caused the broken catalog, with the reason why it was considered invalid, MUST be logged.